-Through the sharing of accurate and comprehensive address information across back-office systems, Suffolk Fire and Rescue Service (SFRS) can focus resources on specific areas of need.
+By sharing accurate and comprehensive address information across back-office systems, Suffolk Fire and Rescue Service (SFRS) focuses resources on specific areas of need.

 When marketing software company Citrus Analytics needed to create a customer mapping solution as part of their Zest customer analytics software package, their first port of call was OS OpenData™.